cjstreet/BikeSharing/README.md

 ## Objective:
 The main objective is to show investors the most important relevant data from the bike-sharing program in New York, so that they will invest in the Des Moines bike-sharing business.

-In order to do this the following questions will need to be answerd:
+The following questions will need to be answered:
 1. How variable is bike utilization?
 2. What might the key costs be in a bike-share business?
 3. What is the breakdown of annual subscribers vs. short-term customers?